 FOR IMMEDIATE RELEASE

 April 25, 2007

-For more information on these activities, go to http://music.indiana.edu.
+For more on the IU-Kenya Partnership, go to https://medicine.iupui.edu/kenya/ampath.html.